 We now know what in-house development and outsourcing are and their pros and cons.
 So, when it comes to in-house versus outsourcing, the ever-present question is:

-When does outsource software development make sense, and when does hiring in-house software developers?
+When does outsourcing software development make sense, and when does hiring in-house software developers?

 Both are time-consuming.
 Both require due diligence.
 If you don’t hire a competent developer, your project will suffer.
 Likewise, if you don’t hire a competent software outsourcing company, your project will suffer.